baychub/cb-gsg/Getting-Started.md

 	![LED Reference](https://baychub.github.io/cb-gsg/images/led-reference.png)

 ## Installing the RSP Controller on Linux (Recommended)
 This document assumes an edge computer running Ubuntu 18.04, which is preinstalled on the RDK, but other Linux distributions compatible with JRE 8+ should also be compatible with RSP.
 The steps here enable a quick installation with the RSP Installer software.
-(You can also [install manually](https://baychub.github.io/cb-gsg/Manual-Install-Linux.md) or [install with Docker](docker-install-link).)
+(Alternatively, you can [install manually](https://baychub.github.io/cb-gsg/Manual-Install-Linux.md) or [install with Docker](docker-install-link).)

 ### Clone RSP Installer repository
 1. Open a terminal window on the edge eomputer.